Instilling a love for books in preschoolers

 How to nurture a love for books in preschoolers while they are too young to read by themselves?
 What are teachers and families recommended to do to encourage kids to pick up a book?

-With a view to providing parents with useful tips for cultivating a love for books in their kids, Vinschool Royal City Kindergartens – R1 & R5 have recently held the Book Day with new, exciting experiences for the little students.
+With a goal of providing parents with useful tips for cultivating a love for books in their kids, Vinschool Royal City Kindergartens – R1 & R5 have recently held the Book Day with new, exciting experiences for their yound students.

-Let’s take a brief look at those tips and the meaningful activities of the event!
+Let’s take a brief look at these tips and the meaningful activities of the event!

 One book a day

 To make books a childhood friend of kids, parents are advised to read to them on a daily basis.
-5 minutes of reading with parents every day helps form an active, passionate habit for kids.
-At Vinschool Kindergartens, teachers spare some time every day to introduce a new book to the young learners in the hope of developing a consistent reading habit among them.
+5 minutes of reading with parents every day helps form an active and passionate reading habit for kids.
+At Vinschool Kindergartens, teachers spare some time every day to introduce a new book to the young learners with the hope of developing a consistent reading habit among them.

 Regular visits to the library

 Holding a world of knowledge, the library with its eye-catching spaces is very likely to inspire kids to open books.
 At Vinschool’s libraries, kids can feel free to pick up their favorite books and are given chances to share what they learn from books with one another.
 In this way, their love for books will grow naturally.
-It’s a great idea to build a mini library in the home, where parents and kids invest time in their own book world.
+It’s a great idea to build a mini library in the home, where parents and kids can invest time in their own world of books.

 Learning through experience is highly effective and enjoyable to kids.
-Therefore, bringing fairy tales to life through a variety of creative activities was a major part of Book Day.
+Therefore, bringing fairy tales to life through a variety of creative activities was a major part of the Book Day event.
 At Vinschool Royal City Kindergarten – R1, Kitty and Nemo kids listened to teacher Arki telling an interesting story called “Pete the Cat – I love my white shoes”.